reduxjs/react-redux/docs/api/hooks.md

 In development, the provided selector function is run an extra time with the same parameter during the first call to `useSelector`, and warns in the console if the selector returns a different result (based on the `equalityFn` provided).

-This is important, as a selector returning that returns a different result reference with the same parameter will cause unnecessary rerenders.
+This is important, as **a selector that returns a different result reference when called again with the same inputs will cause unnecessary rerenders**.

 ```ts
 // this selector will return a new object reference whenever called,